Motorcycle battery – Different types & tips to extend life

 Flooded lead acid motorcycle battery

-Flooded Lead-Acid Batteries among motorcycle battery types contain liquid acid and have removable caps for maintenance.
+Flooded Lead-Acid Batteries, among the most common types of motorcycle batteries, contain liquid acid and have removable caps for easy maintenance.
 They are primarily used in older motorcycles and certain ATVs.

 1. Cost-Effective: Flooded lead-acid batteries are generally more affordable compared to newer technologies like lithium-ion batteries.
 This makes them an attractive option for budget-conscious consumers.